 The main objective of this project is to develop a Computational Private Information Retrieval protocols on cloud architecture using erasure code for secured data forwarding.
 These protocols are too costly in practice because they invoke complex arithmetic operations for every bit of the database.
 Basically cloud storage architecture will have a collection of storage servers with higher end configuration which will provides long-term storage services over the Internet and also for the cloud storage system.
 Here storing and retrieving the data in a third party's cloud system and public auditing scheme causes serious problems and conflict over data confidentiality during the data transactions.
 Whenever third party big data storage will involved with the cloud server this conflict will occur naturally.
-Even thou there are various methods are available to overcome this problem like cryptography, key encryption and etc. But general encryption schemes protect data confidentiality during the transaction, but along with this process the main drawback will, it limits the functionality of the storage system.
+Even thou there are various methods are available to overcome this problem like cryptography, key encryption and etc. But general encryption schemes protect data confidentiality during the storage system.
 This is because; a few operations only supported over encrypted data.
 These methods will cause failure.
 In order to constructing a secure storage system that supports multiple functions is challenging when the storage system is distributed and has no central authority.